qalle2/nes-util/README.md

     ines_header_decode(handle)
         Parse the header of an iNES ROM file.
+        Note: does not support VS Unisystem, PlayChoice-10 or NES 2.0.
         handle: iNES ROM file
         return: None on error, otherwise a dict with the following keys:
             trainerStart: trainer address